 According to Alzheimer’s Disease International, someone in the world develops dementia every three seconds.
 Accompanying symptoms of dementia include memory loss, difficulty communicating, and frequent confusion and disorientation.
-These cognitive changes often prove challenging for caregivers, especially if their loved one lives alone.
-Currently, there are neither cures nor treatments for dementia; however, you should consider taking several steps to care for your loved one.
+These cognitive changes often prove challenging for caregivers, especially if their loved one lives alone without a cell phone to stay connected.

-What many people fail to consider, however, are the side effects of dementia symptoms, social isolation being a common one.
-In fact, there is a strong correlation between dementia and loneliness.
-Naturally, this can be eased if your loved one has family or loved ones nearby.
-If this is not the case, however, then you’ll want to consider alternative strategies such as hiring a caregiver and, possibly, upgrading their cell phone.
+There is a strong correlation between dementia and loneliness.
+Naturally, this can be eased if your loved one has family or friends nearby.
+If this is not the case, however, then you’ll want to consider alternative strategies such as a reliable cell phone with safety features or a caregiver.

-Especially for older adults who live alone, a cell phone can be an essential part of their care regiment.
-A reliable cell phone helps alleviate communicative barriers, giving your loved one an easy way to keep in touch with friends, family, and even medical professionals.
+For older adults who live alone, a cell phone can be an essential part of their care regimen.
+A reliable cell phone helps alleviate communicative barriers, giving your loved one an easy way to keep in touch with friends, family, and medical professionals.

-The devices listed below not only facilitate communication, but they also are designed for easy operation.
+The devices listed below facilitate communication and are designed for easy operation.
 Each of these phones features large buttons, bright screens, and powerful speakers.
 Most importantly, they all feature some form of emergency assistance, ensuring that when trouble arises, your loved one will have no issues contacting help.

 Without further ado, here are our picks for the best cell phones for those with dementia.